ncm2/ncm2/README.md

 to start it manually:

 1. Find the rpc server address as before.
-2. Find the python completion source name via `:echo g:_cm_sources` or simply `:echo keys(g:_cm_sources)`.
+2. Find the completion source name via `:echo g:_cm_sources` or simply `:echo keys(g:_cm_sources)`.
 For python completion, It is `cm-jedi`, then use `:echo g:_cm_sources['cm-jedi']['channel']['module']` to get the module name, which would be `cm_sources.cm_jedi`.